 HISTORY OF LEADVILLE, COLORADO

-Read about Leadville’s rich history from its founding in the 1800s to what makes it a unique destination for the Blueprint for Athletes Leadville Race Series today.
+Read about Leadville’s rich history from its founding in the 1800s to what makes it a unique destination for the Leadville Race Series today.

 In 1860, during the Pikes Peak Gold Rush, gold was discovered in California Gulch and the town of Oro City sprang up near present-day Leadville.
 The boom was brief, and Oro City never became a major settlement.
 The gold mining was hampered by heavy brown sand in the sluice boxes.